Content planning 2022: What does your business plan have to do with your content plan, anyway? Everything!

 It is the same with your content.
 If you dive into it without a strategy, chances are you will drown in a sea of words, landing pages, websites, social media, videos, podcasts and blogs!

-So I’d love to help you create an incredible content plan that will support your business mission and vision.
+So I’d love to help you create an incredible content plan that will support your business mission and vision and align your content to your business to achieve your goals.

 It’s easier than you think.
 Take a look at what the next 12 months look like for your business in terms of your vision, products, services, goals and direction.
 You probably have all of that spelt out already.